Rabbi | Private Educator | Performer |Creative

 As a writer and illustrator, Rebecca created the Children's Book Dinotzaurus, an educational picture book for children in Yiddish and English.

 Rebecca has been working as an educator for more than 15 years.
 She primarily focuses in Bnei Mitzvah preparation, Judaic Studies and Hebrew (beginner-advanced).
 Operating like a Jewish Life and Experience Concierge, Rebecca plans and leads elaborate trips to Israel, performs as a religious officiant at events, creates educational resources to supplement learning, and teaches both Hebrew and Yiddish languages.
 Her latest addition to her team is her shih-poo, Scout, affectionately known as the @BarkMitzvahTutor, who helps make Jewish learning even more unique and fun.
-Since 1998 she has mentored and taught more than 700 children for Bnei Mitzvah and maintains a rigorous schedule of more than 35 private sessions a week.
-Rebecca has worked with Central Synagogue, Congregation Habonim, Door To Door Tutoring and has private students as well.
+Since 1998 she has mentored and taught more than 800 children for Bnei Mitzvah and maintains a rigorous schedule of more than 35 private sessions a week.
+Rebecca has served on faculty of Central Synagogue, Congregation Habonim and Door To Door Tutoring.
+She has partnered with virtually every synagogue in the NYC area to help families accomplish their goals.
+Rebecca works with unaffiliated families as well.
 She also used to work as a consultant from 2008-2011 for The NYC Department of Education's Office of Arts and Special Programs.

 Rebecca does a lot--- Liz Swados called her The Jewish Wonder Woman!